roistat/php-orm/README.md

 RsORM — simple and fast set of DB utils.
 There are no magic methods.
 All code is typehinted.
 It could be used in high load projects even with partitioning and sharding.

 There are three tools in this set.
-You could use combine them or use some of them separately.
+You could combine them or use some of them separately.

 * State package — responsible for object state management.
 Prepares data for usage in DB queries.
 * Query package — query builder.
 It could use data from State package or any other sources.